Delightful December in Moray, Scotland

 Speyside Cooperage Visit

-This Summer I also found the time to visit Speyside Cooperage and watched with fascination the ancient art of Coopering.
+This summer, I also found the time to visit Speyside Cooperage and watched the ancient art of Coopering with fascination.
 Still using many traditional methods, the Coopers busy themselves shaping, shaving and charring casks for what is an integral part of the local whisky industry.
-The skill that goes into looking after these barrels is incredible and each distillery has its own special barrels.
-I definitely recommend a visit as you explore our local distilleries.
+The skill of looking after these barrels is incredible, and each distillery has its special barrels.
+I recommend a visit as you explore our local distilleries.

 Shows a Cooper working in whisky barrel Speyside Cooperage